Aalen: Historic Town Hall with "Spy"

 The Historic Town Hall was originally built in the 14th century.
 After the fire of 1634, it was re-constructed in 1636.
 This building received a clock from Lauterburg, and the Imperial City of Nuremberg donated a Carillon.
 It features a figurine of the "Spy of Aalen" and historically displayed other figurines, however the latter ones were lost by a fire in 1884.
 Since then, the Spy resides inside the reconstructed tower and has become a symbol of the town.
 The building was used as the town hall until 1907.
 Since 1977, the Geological-Paleontological Museum resides in the Historic Town Hall.

 According to legend, the citizens of Aalen owe the "Spy of Aalen" (Spion von Aalen) their town having been spared from destruction by the emperor's army:

-The Imperial City of Aalen once was were in quarrel with the emperor, and his army was shortly before the gates to take the town.
-The people of Aalen got scared and thus dispatched their “most cunning” one out into the enemy’s camp to spy out the strength of their troops.
+The Imperial City of Aalen was once in quarrel with the emperor, and his army was shortly before the gates to take the town.
+The people of Aalen got scared and thus dispatched their "most cunning" one out into the enemy's camp to spy out the strength of their troops.
 Without any digression, he went straight into the middle of the enemy camp, which inescapably led to him being seized and presented to the emperor.
 When the emperor asked him what he had lost here, he answered in Swabian German: "Don't frighten, high lords, I just want to peek how many cannons and other war things you've got, since I am the spy of Aalen".
 The emperor laughed upon such a blatancy and acted naïvety, steered him all through the camp and then sent him back home.
 Soon the emperor withdrew with his army as he thought a town such wise guys reside in deserved being spared.